asurirk/proceedings-fa18/paper/paper.md

 ![A simple flow chart](images/from-one-to-the-other.png){#fig:fromonetotheorther}
 ```

+If the paper is copied form another source you MUST use a citation in the caption.

+![A simple flow chart [@vonLaszwski-fa18-sample-report]](images/from-one-to-the-other.png){#fig:fromonetotheorther}

-Intriduce sections as needed.
+Introduce sections as needed.
 If you write a very long text over
 multiple pages consided introducing sections and subsections.

 ## Workbreakdown